Questions about pancreatic cancer?

 PDAC is a type of exocrine pancreatic cancer.
 It develops from cells lining small tubes in the pancreas called ducts (duct cells in this diagram).
 These carry the digestive juices, which contain enzymes, into the main pancreatic duct and then on into the duodenum (first part of the small intestine).

 PDAC can grow anywhere in the pancreas, though it is most often found in the head of the pancreas.
-Symptoms can include tummy (abdominal) and back pain, weight loss and changes to bowel habits.
+Symptoms can include tummy and back pain, weight loss, changes to your poo and jaundice.
 Read more about the symptoms of PDAC.

-Fewer than one out of a hundred pancreatic cancers (less than 1%) are acinar cell carcinomas.
+About 1 out of 100 pancreatic cancers (1%) are acinar cell carcinomas.
 Acinar cell carcinoma is more common in men.
-It develops in the acinar cells at the end of the ducts (see diagram), which produce the digestive enzymes.
+It develops in the acinar cells at the end of the ducts (see diagram), which make the digestive enzymes.
 Symptoms can include tummy pain, weight loss, and feeling and being sick (nausea and vomiting).

 Solid pseudopapillary neoplasms grow mostly in the body and tail of the pancreas.
-They are more common in younger women.
+They are more common in younger women and are also the most common pancreatic tumour in children.
 Symptoms can include a lump in the tummy, tummy pain, weight loss and sickness.

 This rare type of pancreatic cancer mostly affects children.
 It is extremely rare in adults.